Quintuplets 2000: Plot

 After watching Cirque Du Cheville (a "Cirque du Soleil" parody) and liking the performance of quintuplets from the show in particular, the boys hope to make a new performance artist styled circus.
 The boys, however, think Kenny needs to learn how to sing first.
 Meanwhile, the Romanian contorting quintuplets from the show, along with their grandmother, try to escape from the Romanian government hoping to bring them back.
 The five end up at the Marsh house, asking for shelter.
 Meanwhile, Kenny learns to sing opera through a fictional For Dummies installment, which features "Con te partirò" by Andrea Bocelli.
 At the Marsh house, Grandpa Marsh and the quints' grandmother (using her own contortion skills) have sex.

-The next morning, a shocked Randy finds the grandmother dead of a heart attack.
+The next morning, a shocked Randy finds the grandmother died during the night.
 After telling the quints, and with some persuasion from Cartman, Stan, and Kyle (who hope to use the quints for their own circus), Stan's parents let the quints stay with them.
 The boys then decide to show the quints how great America is, taking them to, among other things, a sheep-shearing contest and a shopping mall, hoping they'll stay and do their circus.
 Meanwhile, the Romanian government seek Janet Reno to help get the quints back.
 Seeking to get to Romania for opera lessons, Kenny sings the aria "La donna è mobile" from Verdi's Rigoletto for money in order to acquire transport for him and his mother.
-In Romania, Kenny proves to be a successful opera singer and he and his mother decide to stay due to the currency exchange rate.
+In Romania, Kenny proves to be a successful opera singer and he and his mother decide to stay due to the currency exchange rate, with the dollar being much stronger than the local currency.
 Back in the US, the Marsh house is surrounded by protesters, hoping to let the quints stay.
-Reno dresses as the Easter Bunny and armed with a gun and an Easter Egg-shaped tear gas canister, captures the quints.
+Reno dresses as the Easter Bunny and armed with a gun and an Easter Egg-shaped tear gas canister, captures the quints, but in the process destroys Stan's house.
 Stan, Kyle and Cartman, who don't want to lose their circus, enlist the help of the protesters outside to get the quints back.